Colophon

 Typefaces

-• Main font - Aleo3: is a variable font, which is good for performance.
+• Aleo3.
+The main font, it’s a variable font, which is good for performance because it doesn’t load everything at once.
 It has a wide range of weights and styles, which make it perfect for both headings and copy.

-• Code examples - Fira Code4: Fira Mono is the monospace version of Fira Sans, one of my favorite typefaces!
+• Fira Code4.
+Used in code examples.
+It’s the monospace version of Fira Sans, one of my favorite typefaces!
 I love humanist typefaces, because they feel more personal.
-Its creator, Erik Spiekermann, is also a big design inspiration.
+Its original creator, Erik Spiekermann, is also a big design inspiration.

 Technology

 • Visual Studio Code.
 My current editor.
-I’ve tried everything from: Atom, Sublime Text, WebStorm, Macromedia Dreamweaver, and even notepad++!
-The things I look for in a good editor are: its gotta be fast, have themes with good contrast, and plugins need to be actively maintained.
+I like to experiment and know what’s out there.
+A good editor needs to be fast, have themes with good contrast, and plugins that are actively maintained.

 • Markdown.
 For long form writing, it’s fun once you get the hang of it!